-I realize, of course, that eschatology doesn’t always produce passivity; in some forms it can motivate people toward reform or activism.
+I realize, of course, that eschatology does not always produce passivity; in some forms it can motivate people toward reform or activism.
 But when apocalyptic belief becomes an excuse for disengagement—or an indulgence in catastrophe—it becomes a bleak and cynical example of what happens when dogma is taken literally.
-At its darkest, it can spill into extreme behavior, such as the Heaven’s Gate mass suicide in 1997.
-Even if the world were ending, it seems profoundly dishonourable to adopt passive resignation—let alone a smile of anticipation—about helpful action.
-It would be like watching a burning building with no attempt to help the people trapped inside, quietly nodding to yourself that heaven is getting closer.
+At its darkest, it can spill into extreme behavior, as in Heaven’s Gate, a fringe apocalyptic new religious movement whose 39 members died in a mass suicide in California in March 1997.
+Even if the world were ending, it seems profoundly dishonourable to adopt passive resignation—or even a quiet feeling of comfort—about helpful action.
+It would be like watching a burning building with no attempt to help the people trapped inside, while taking solace in the thought that heaven is getting closer.

 I think most of us would agree that the most noble and beautiful actions humans are capable of are helpful and altruistic: working to improve a situation even when it is bleak or seemingly hopeless.
 A truly noble person would not be motivated by thoughts of a glorious heavenly reward upon death; they would be motivated to do good because of the intrinsic goodness of the action itself.